t0mer/WAssist/README.md

 * [FastAPI](https://github.com/tiangolo/fastapi) For Whatsapp webhhoks.
 * [ma-nish](https://pypi.org/project/ma-nish/) Whatsapp Cloud API client.
 * [weatheril](https://pypi.org/project/weatheril/) For Weather forecst.
-* [OpenAI](https://pypi.org/project/openai/) OpenAI client for ChatGPT, Dall-E and Whisper.
+* [OpenAI](https://pypi.org/project/openai/) OpenAI client for ChatGPT, Dall-E, and Whisper.

 ## How to use WAssist
-Wassist can be installed and run as a system service or as a Docker container.
+Wassist can be installed and run as a system service or a Docker container.

-1. open Whatsapp cloud api with Meta and creat apllication. read **[Here](https://pypi.org/project/ma-nish/)** how to do it.
+1. open Whatsapp cloud API with Meta and creat an application. read **[Here](https://pypi.org/project/ma-nish/)** how to do it.
 2. Set the following environment variables:
     * [TOKEN](https://developers.facebook.com/docs/whatsapp/business-management-api/get-started#1--acquire-an-access-token-using-a-system-user-or-facebook-login)= #Whatsapp API Token
     * PHONE_NUMBER_ID= #Whatsapp phone number ID
     * [VERIFY_TOKEN](https://developers.facebook.com/docs/graph-api/webhooks/getting-started#configure-webhooks-product)= #Token for whatsapp token verification
     * OPENAI_KEY= #OpenAPI API key
-    * ALLOWED_NUMBERS= #List of numbers allowed to communicate with the bot, comma separated values.
+    * ALLOWED_NUMBERS= #List of numbers allowed to communicate with the bot, comma-separated values.
 3. If you want to run WAssist as a ***docker container***, copy the following code into your docker-compose.yaml:
     ```yaml
     version: "3.6"